dimamedia/PHP-Simple-TOTP-and-PubKey/README.md

 print $pubkey; // Example: RADV RKNM KOV3 Q22A

 ```
-Save public key on the server, use it in TOTP generators like Google Authenticator or Pebble Auth.
+Store public key on the server with the user account and use it in TOTP generators like Google Authenticator or Pebble's QuickAuth.

 ### Generate TOTP - time-based one-time password: